Maldev-Academy/Alphabetfuscation/README.md

-## Alphabetfuscation v2: Convert your shellcode into an ASCII string favoring entropy reduction
+## Alphabetfuscation v2: Convert your shellcode into an ASCII string, favoring entropy reduction

 </br>